 Prioritize Back Office Tasks Based On Business Rules

 Creating a global task list lets you prioritize the task list based on configurable rules.
 Take advantage of this opportunity.
 Prioritizing tasks ensures that critical or time-sensitive jobs don’t get stuck behind non-critical, non-time-sensitive ones.

 Assigning tasks to the right people boosts productivity.
 Use automatic, rules-based task assignments to assign jobs.
-They eliminate the problem of workers “cherry picking” the easiest tasks over the more critical ones, the need for supervisor to manually assign tasks, and concerns over unfairness and favoritism.
+They eliminate the problem of workers “cherry-picking” the easiest tasks over the more critical ones, the need for supervisors to manually assign tasks, and concerns over unfairness and favoritism.

-Understanding workloads and priorities enables you to make more accurate predications on workforce needs.
+Understanding workloads and priorities enable you to make more accurate predictions on workforce needs.
 It helps you better handle changes in task volume, differences in task times, and measures alterations in performance.
 Plus, it helps you effectively manage more employees, reducing the supervisor to worker ratio.

 Taking these 7 steps to optimize back-office operations helps you better meet customer expectations and boost customer satisfaction, driving up sales and profits,